Despite a number of famous fires and equally famous payouts, Aviva Group companies have prospered in Canada for many generations.

 On 24 June, Norwich Union Fire withdraws from Canada.

-On 31 December, the General Accident Insurance Company of Canada changes its name to the CGU Insurance Company of Canada.
-Commercial Union Assurance of Canada merges with the CGU Insurance Company of Canada, along with the Canada General Insurance Group.
+On 31 Mar of this year, the General Accident Assurance Company of Canada changes its name to the CGU Insurance Company of Canada.

-On 5 May, the CGU Insurance Company of Canada changes its name to Aviva Insurance of Canada.
+On 5 May, the CGU Insurance Company of Canada changes its name to the Aviva Insurance Company of Canada.